 Monday feels like a one-stop-shop for all things business — it has powerful integrations with communication platforms, a calendar, and other apps, offers full data encryption, and a built-in chat.

 As more teams all over the world explore the remote work frenzy, Monday.com is exactly the tool you need to move your entire office online.
+Using a tool like this helps improve productivity and avoid chaos and mismanagement.
+Project management can be challenging, but good software and a decent work breakdown structure can greatly ease the process.

 - Batch editing and high application speed — Monday is practically unrivaled when it comes to performance.